Understanding Seller’s Discretionary Earnings

 2.Not benefit the business or its employees

-Whether an expense is discretionary or not isn’t always obvious:
+Whether an expense is discretionary or not may not be obvious:

 Discretionary expenses are often the subject of debate between a buyer and seller.
-Buyers, of course, are risk averse and dubious about all these co-mingled expenses the seller claims are “not really expenses.”
-Items that fall in the gray area will require extra documentation by the seller and due diligence by the buyer.
+Buyers, of course, are risk averse and dubious about all these co-mingled expenses the seller claims are “not real business expenses.”
+Items that fall in the grey area will require extra documentation by the seller and due diligence by the buyer.
 Certain items that a buyer might accept won’t be accepted by a bank.
-Generally speaking, sellers will benefit from stopping all commingling of business and personal expenses at least three years before they sell a business.
+Generally speaking, sellers will benefit from not commingling business and personal expenses.

 Non-Recurring Items

-The other major category is extraordinary/one time income or expenses.
-Adjusting for extraordinary one time income and expense makes sense because they are not expenses that are indicative of the core business operations.
+The other major category to examine is extraordinary/one time income or expenses.
+Adjusting for extraordinary one-time income and expenses makes sense because they are not expenses that are indicative of the core business operations.
 Common examples are restructuring costs, costs related to acts of nature, asset sales, litigation expense and emergency repair costs.
-One-time expenses are also scrutinized and debated.
+One-time expenses are scrutinized.
 Did that bad debt only happen once?
-Or is it likely to occur again in the future?
+Or is it likely to occur again?

 Why is this important?